mlrun/mlrun/docs/concepts/deployment-monitoring.md

 - Extensive function marketplace

-See full details in [Github/Gitlab and CI/CD Integration](../projects/ci-integration)
+See full details and examples in [Github/Gitlab and CI/CD Integration](../projects/ci-integration).